 The history of Any Baby Can began in 1979 with CEDEN (Child and Family Resource Center) and Dr. Emily Vargas-Baron, a trailblazer in early childhood intervention and education.

 “Any Baby Can performs a huge service to the community and without our programs we’d see many more social problems.
 Any Baby Can employs some of the best early interventionists I have seen and worked with, and embodies the same passion and highly-skilled services.”

 ANY BABY CAN THROUGH THE AGES

-In 1979, Dr. Vargas-Baron brought early childhood intervention (ECI) to Austin, making it one of the first cities in the United States (and the world) to offer ECI services, even before the program existed at the national level.
+In 1979, Dr. Vargas-Baron brought early childhood intervention (ECI) to Austin, making it one of the first cities in the United States—and the world—to offer ECI services, even before the program existed at the national level.
 Dr. Vargas-Baron designed and developed the home-based model that we still use at Any Baby Can.
-She was a trailblazer and the founder of CEDEN (Center for Development, Education and Nutrition) Family Resource Center, which later merged with Any Baby Can.
+She was a trailblazer and the founder of CEDEN (Center for Development, Education and Nutrition) Family Resource Center.

 Any Baby Can Begins

 In 1992, Any Baby Can of Austin begins serving the community after a Texas Department of State Health Services needs assessment determined that a significant population of children with special needs resided in the area.
 At the time, the annual operating budget was $120,000, we had 3 employees, and served 135 clients each year.

 On April 1, 2000, CEDEN Family Resource Center and Any Baby Can of Austin merge, forming the organization you know today.
 The merger capitalized on the strengths of both organizations to provide a continuum of services to children and families.

 Any Baby Can establishes No Estás Solo, a mental health counseling program.